 By Dylan R.N.
 Crabb

 The American republic is in disarray, political polarization is the highest its been in decades, news media has become factional and balkanized, and different individuals are finding it more and more difficult to agree on reality.
-Underlying all of this, neither side seems to be willing to initiate a discourse with each other or reflect on itself, as if everything that is wrong with the country is “the other side’s” fault, and compromise seems like an child-like dream.
+Underlying all of this, neither side seems to be willing to initiate a discourse with each other or reflect on itself, as if everything that is wrong with the country is “the other side’s” fault, and compromise seems like a child-like dream.
 This is a dangerous state of affairs, similar to that of Germany’s Wiemar Republic prior the the rise of the Nazi regime.
-If citizens cannot converse with each other with resorting to violence, the inevitable results is a call for more order from an authoritarian agenda, more police presence, and a decline in our democratic-republican institutions (a police state).
+If citizens cannot converse with each other without resorting to violence, the inevitable results is a call for more order from an authoritarian agenda, more police presence, and a decline in our democratic-republican institutions (a police state).
 When social order breaks down, fascism thrives, be it from the Right-wing or the Left-wing.
-This is why is so important to maintain a national commonality as American citizens, a commonality that cuts through political ideology.
+This is why it is so important to maintain a national commonality as American citizens, a commonality that cuts through political ideology.

 Extremists on both ends of the political spectrum – the alt-Right and the alt-Left, racial identitarians and the self-proclaimed anti-fascism movement – currently dominate the national discourse.
 Where are the centrists who an provide a more in-depth and nuanced analysis or an alternative opinion from the dribble we hear on cable news outlets?
 Where are the journalists who are willing to document reality regardless of their personal ideology?
 Where are the politicians who will advocate for every American, not just their primary base of voters?